-The MGSE has developed the following documents to assist with the process of ethics application
+The MGSE has developed documents to assist with the process of ethics application.

 Human ethics theory and basic principles

-Professor Leo Goedegebuure, former Chair of the MGSE HEAG, gives an insight into the ethics application process.
-Here is the PowerPoint presentation (see attached) on why we have Human Research Ethics.
+Professor Dianne Vella-Brodrick, Chair of the MGSE HEAG, gives an insight into the ethics application process.
+Here is her PowerPoint presentation on why we have Human Research Ethics.